-State and nonprofit guaranty agencies are authorized under the Higher Education Act of 1965 to provide important services to students, borrowers, families, and the federal government in order to increase access to and success in postsecondary education and help manage the federal legacy student loan program at the local level.
+State and nonprofit guaranty agencies are authorized under the Higher Education Act of 1965 to provide important services to students and their families, borrowers, and the federal government in order to increase access to and success in postsecondary education and help manage the federal legacy student loan program at the local level.
 Many of the state and nonprofit agencies operate and provide student support services in more than one state.
 These agencies receive AMF payments to carry out the mandate to:

-- Support college access and success activities in their states, such as financial literacy, financial aid awareness, FAFSA (Free Application for Federal Student Aid) completion services and events, borrower assistance, and ombudsman support.
+- Support college access and success activities in their states, such as consumer education and financial wellness, financial aid awareness, FAFSA (Free Application for Federal Student Aid) completion services and events, borrower assistance, and ombudsman support.
 These specialized services are provided to current and future Direct Loan borrowers as well as borrowers under the federal guaranteed loan program.
 In most states, these are the only services that are being offered to promote college access and success in postsecondary education. - Assist struggling borrowers under the federal guaranteed loan program in avoiding default on their federal student loans, and helping defaulted borrowers rehabilitate their federal loans and repair their credit history.
-More than 6.5 million student and parent borrowers still have more than \$159.8 billion in federal guaranteed loans and these borrowers need access to important delinquency and default prevention services, just like Direct Loan borrowers.

-Provide schools with basic administrative support such as information on student loan defaults and loan transfers and training and technical assistance to loan holders and schools.
+More than 4.7 million student and parent borrowers still have more than \$121.6 billion in federal guaranteed loans and these borrowers need access to important delinquency and default prevention services, just like Direct Loan borrowers. - Provide schools with basic administrative support such as information on student loan defaults and loan transfers and training and technical assistance to loan holders and schools.